UN Climate Conference Ends With $300 Billion Deal

 Updated:

-The U.N. climate conference, held in Azerbaijan, also finalized rules for a global market to buy and sell carbon credits.
+The U.N. climate conference, held in Baku, Azerbaijan, also finalized rules for a global market to buy and sell carbon credits.

 Some delegates gave the agreement a standing ovation in the COP29 plenary hall, while others said it fell short of what was needed.

-Reform Global Financial System
+Global Financial System Reform

 In closing remarks, Simon Stiell, the U.N. climate change executive secretary, said that this new finance goal “is an insurance policy for humanity.”